-How to Format Power BI Area Chart with an example?.
-Formatting Power BI Area Chart includes changing the Area Colors, Chart Title text, Title position, X-Axis Details, Y-Axis details, Data labels, and Background Images, etc.
+How to Format Power BI Area Chart with an example?
+Formatting Power BI Area Chart includes changing the Area Colors, Chart Title text, Title position, X-Axis Details, Y-Axis details, Data labels, Background Images, etc.

 To demonstrate these Power BI Area Chart formatting options, we are going to use the Area Chart that we created earlier.
 Please refer Area Char article.